 Improving and Reiterating

-3. Add NFT forum and NFT art feed for artist to connect
+Create an NFT forum and art feed for artists to connect.

-4. Simplify the lessons feature and make the learning accessible to a variety of learners
+Simplify the lessons feature and make learning accessible to a variety of learners.

 Key Performance Indicators to monitor: